-(a) Amount represents the balance of the series of loan disbursed by Nigeria Mortgage Refinance Company Plc (NMRC) to the Mortgage Bank.
+- (a) Amount represents the balance of the series of oan disbursed by Nigeria Mortgage Refinance Company Plc (NMRC) to the Mortgage Bank.
 The loans were disbursed for the purpose of refinancing mortgages originated by the Bank in a bid to provide liquidity and growth for mortgages.
 The loans, which were issued with recourse to the Bank, are tenured for 180 months with the latest maturity date of 7 September 2034.
 Interest rate for some tranches are 14.5% and 15.5% per annum.
-Principal and interest repayments shall be made monthly.

-(b) Amount represents the balances on loans disbursed by Federal Mortgage Bank of Nigeria (FMBN) for the purpose of on lending to the Mortgage Bank's customers.
+Principal and interest repayments shall be made monthly. - (b) Amount represents the balances on loans disbursed by Federal Mortgage Bank of Nigeria (FMBN) for the purpose of on lending to the Mortgage Bank's customers.
 The loans were granted in various tranches with repayment maturities ranging from 2021 to 2047.
-Interest is payable on the loan amount at 4% per annum (2020:4%).
+Interest is payable on the loan amount at 4% per annum (2021:4%). - (c) Housing Solution Fund(HSF) is designed to bridge the housing deficit in Nigeria to stimulate housing demand by providing affordable long-dated blended loans to accelerate housing demand.
+The bank is serving as a loan servicing agent of the fund, carrying no risk of default.
+Interest is payable on the loan amount at 7.88% per annum.